 - The level of ultimate loss ratios used to compute the reserves.
 Some reserving methods require the use of a priori ultimate loss ratios.
 Pricing loss ratios are often used; sensitivities around these ratios are tested. - The level of the case reserves which is tested through two tests: the first tests the tail development and the second tests the outstanding claims reserves. - The claim inflation across all portfolios following the recent economic environment, which is difficult to predict and could result in an increase in future payments.
-An allowance has been calculated to strengthen the reserves this year to reflect the increased inflationary environment. - The Company has performed an analysis of its portfolio of insurance contracts to determine the exposure to Covid-19 losses and has concluded that whilst the full impact is unknown, on its current analysis adequate provision has been made for future loss development within its reserves.
+An allowance has been calculated to strengthen the reserves this year to reflect the increased inflationary environment. - The Company has performed an analysis of its portfolio of insurance contracts to determine the exposure to Covid-19 losses.
+Given the time elapsed since the pandemic and maturity of this issue, the current analysis suggests adequate provision has been made for future loss development within the Company's reserves. - Ukraine/Russia Conflict Significant uncertainty around potential impact of the conflict on the global economy.
+Main risks are related to the uncertain geopolitical and economic environment, particularly with regards to the future development of economic growth, interest rates and inflation, due to the current geopolitical tensions. - Israel/Gaza Conflict Significant uncertainty at this early stage of the conflict as to the geographical spread and duration of the situation, which will impact the extent of insured losses.
+Ongoing assessment has indicated potential exposures in the property/engineering, Credit and Surety and Marine Offshore classes.